Course Title: The Hydrosphere

 Course Coordinator Availability: Email to check availability

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-You maybe able to demonstrate the required skills and knowledge before you start this course.
-Contact your course coordinator if you think you maybe eligible for recognition of prior learning.
-For further information go to Recognition of Prior Learning (RPL) in Higher Education
+You may be able to demonstrate that you already have the skills and knowledge gained in The Hydrosphere.
+Contact the course coordinator if you think you may be eligible for recognition of prior learning.
+For further information go to Recognition of prior learning (RPL) in Higher Education

 This course covers the principles and mechanisms whereby water cycles through and interacts with the atmosphere, lithosphere, hydrosphere and biosphere.
-Field work provides skills in in-situ measurement of water quality parameters and sampling in rivers, estuaries, wetlands and of groundwater; and first-hand knowledge of our local water supply systems.
+Field work provides skills in in-situ measurement of water quality parameters and sampling in rivers, estuaries, wetlands and groundwaters; and first-hand knowledge of our local water supply systems.